General

 You keep reading about all these synthetic ice products – so what about SmartRink Synthetic Ice?
 What makes it different?
 Why do we claim SmartRink Synthetic Ice is unique?
 Is it really a better performing product?

 The fact is that SmartRink Synthetic Ice is different from all other synthetic ice products.
 I recently attended a sports trade show in Germany – the biggest show of it’s kind every two years.
 There were four suppliers of synthetic ice at this show – mine was not on display at this show.
 For the record none of these suppliers are the actual manufacturer of the material – some suppliers would have their clients believe this is an important factor when it comes to synthetic ice but frankly it’s mostly irrelevant in my opinion.
 I skated on all four products using the same borrowed skates.
 I am not going to mention any brands here in this post but one of them was clearly a superior product in terms of it’s glide performance.
-I am aware of the company who manufactures this product.
-There was also one product that in my opinion was at the bottom of my list in terms of performance.
-The other two companies I would say were very close – and also quite good in terms of performance.
-What was really ironic I thought was that the product on the bottom of my list was also the only one I was familiar with competitively.
-They are an aggressive, slick marketing company and they appear to be well financed also.
-But now after skating on this product I can confidently say they do not have the best product, in fact not even close to it.
-So what was the value in skating on these synthetic ice products?
-It confirmed to me that SmartRink synthetic ice is in fact different and unique.

 So what makes SmartRink synthetic ice so unique?

 SmartRink uses sinter pressed synthetic ice panels.
 I believe that at least two possibly even three of the products I skated on were also sinter pressed.
 The fourth one may have been but it was so obviously a lower quality material.
 The tell tale sign of a higher molecular weight sinter pressed material is how much residue comes off the surface and sticks to your skate blades.
 I used this test on each of the four products.
 In the case of the “worst” product at this show I wiped off a significant amount of plastic residue off the blades.
-In the case of the “best” product there was almost none.
+With the “best” product there was almost none.
 The two other products that were fairly close in performance there was minimal residue.
 In comparison when you skate on SmartRink sinter pressed synthetic ice panels there is also almost no residue to wipe off the skate blade.

 So what is so special about sinter pressed synthetic ice panels?